Mirzhaseit/RESTFULL-WEB-SERVICES/README.md

 ## Aim

-To create RESTful web services using both server-side and client-side implementations.
+To create RESTful web services using both server-side and client-side implementations..

 ## Procedure